Documentation Index

 All workflows have access to the nodes topic exchanges.
 Each node can create one queue and access to this queue is controlled by who have write access to this node.
 Queues have a random number appended to them so that they will be unique per replica instance.
 They can all listen on the same topic and act as workers.
-Set up a worker like this:

 from mirmod import miranda